 The main issue for the ECtHR to analyze was whether the imposed convictions and fines to the applicants, which constituted an interference with their right to freedom of expression guaranteed under Article 10 of the Convention, were necessary in a democratic society to achieve their legitimate objectives.

-After reviewing the parties’ submissions, the ECtHR noted that in light of the criteria established in the case of Sunday Times v. the United Kingdom (no. 1), the test of necessity in a democratic society required the Court to assess whether the interference corresponded to a pressing social need and proportionate to the legitimate aim pursued and whether the reasons given by the national authorities to justify it were relevant and sufficient.
+After reviewing the parties’ submissions, the ECtHR noted that in light of the criteria established in the case of Sunday Times v. the United Kingdom (no. 1), the test of “necessity in a democratic society” required the Court to assess whether the interference corresponded to a pressing social need, if it was proportionate to the legitimate aim pursued and whether the reasons given by the national authorities to justify it were relevant and sufficient.
 The ECtHR explained that, in the immediate case, the colliding rights were, on the one hand, the right of the press under Article 10 of the ECHR to inform the public on matters of public concern regarding ongoing criminal proceedings and, on the other hand, to the State’s positive obligations under Article 8 to protect the privacy of convicted persons in criminal proceedings and its obligations under Article 6 to ensure a fair administration of justice.

 The Court emphasized that since Norway was not in an isolated position concerning the prohibition of photographing charged or convicted persons in connection with court proceedings, it could not be said that there was a European consensus to such effect.
 As a result, the Court decided to grant Norwegian authorities a wide margin of appreciation in balancing the conflicting interests.

-Given that the Supreme Court had based its decision on the protection of privacy and the need to safeguard due process, the Court considered they were relevant reasons for the purposes of the necessity test to be carried out under Article 10 § 2 of the Convention.
+Given that the Supreme Court had based its decision on the protection of privacy and the need to safeguard due process, the Court considered they were relevant reasons for the purposes of the necessity test under Article 10 § 2 of the Convention.

 Regarding whether they were sufficient to trump the right to freedom of expression of the applicants, the Court first noted that Article 10 § 2 of the Convention established that the exercise of the freedom of expression carries with it duties and responsibilities relating to the “right or reputation of others”, which becomes important in the context of the dissemination of photographs revealing personal and intimate information about an individual.
 In the same vein, it reiterated that, as established in the case of Von Hannover v.
-Germany, the notion of private life as entrenched in Article 8 of the Convention extends to a person’s identity, such as a person’s name or picture.
+Germany, the notion of private life as enshrined in Article 8 of the Convention extends to a person’s identity, such as a person’s name or picture.

 In conclusion, the ECtHR found that the Norwegian Supreme Court’s judgment satisfied the restriction on the editors’ right to freedom of expression since the state had acted within the scope of its legitimate margin of appreciation.
 Thus there was no violation of Article 10 of the Convention.